-The annual school board election in 2019 will be on Tuesday, April 2.
-Filing will open at 8 a.m., Dec.
-11, 2018, and close at 5 p.m., Jan.
-15, 2019.
-Qualified applicants for the Board must file for office in person during business hours (8 a.m. to 5 p.m.) at the Board of Education Office, #2 Mark Twain Circle, Clayton, MO 63105, during the filing period.
+Filing for the Board of Education Election will begin on Tuesday, December 10, 2024, at 8 a.m. and continue through Tuesday, December 31, 2024 at 5 p.m.
+Qualified applicants for the Board must file for office in person during regular business hours (8:00 a.m. - 4:30 p.m.) at the Board of Elections Office, 725 Northwest Plaza Drive, St. Ann, MO 63074, during the filing period.
+On the last day of filing only, filing ends at 5:00 p.m.

 Qualified candidates must present one acceptable form of identification that meets the Missouri voter identification standards, including